-For my first album, “A Guitar on Christmas Day,” I took a variety of traditional holiday songs and rearranged them in somewhat different and unique styles.
+For my first album, “A Guitar on Christmas Day,” I chose a variety of traditional holiday songs and rearranged them in what I thought would be different and unique styles.
+(Listen to Deck the Halls and Jingle Bells as good examples.)
 The Austrian and German medleys were inspired by the years I lived in both countries, where the celebration of Christmas was always very special.

-Streaming is available on Apple Music, Spotify, Deezer, and Amazon.
-There are also two FREE downloads available at CD Baby To anyone listening to these albums and single on streaming, I hope you enjoy them.
+Streaming is available on Apple Music, YouTube, Spotify, Deezer, Amazon, and many other platforms worldwide.
+Digital purchase is also available on these sites as well as on iTunes.
+Finally, hard CD's may be purchased on Amazon.
+To anyone listening to these albums and single on streaming, I hope you enjoy them.
 To those who have already downloaded or purchased them, my sincerest thanks.

 TO LISTEN TO SAMPLES OR PURCHASE CLICK ON THE ALBUM COVER BELOW:

-This album is dedicated to my late uncle, Michael Ksenic, who painstakingly took the time way back in March 1960 to teach a seven-year old how to play guitar, accordion, and harmonica.
-He also provided me my first two guitars.
-Without his guidance, patience, and generosity, I would never have begun this guitar journey of mine.
+This album is dedicated to my late uncle, Michael Ksenic, who painstakingly took the time way back in March 1960 to teach a seven-year old how to play guitar and accordion.
+He also gave me my first two guitars.
+Without his guidance, patience, and generosity, I would never have begun my personal guitar journey.

 For his early and ongoing influence and inspiration to me, this album is respectfully dedicated to Chet Atkins.